georgia-cms/georgia/README.md

 * Media library on the cloud
 * Spam filter on emails
 * Multilingual from the get-go
+* Review you pairs and draft new pages
-* Review & Preview before publishing
+* Preview before publishing
-* Rollback to previous revisions
+* Rollback to previous revisions when it hits the fan
 * Great UI, nice search, gravatars
 * Editable menus
 * Extendable